New Tesla Model 3 Long Range 2021 review

 Our former Car of the Year is still a winner with small improvements making it all the more impressive.
 The minor cosmetic tweaks have given it a sportier look outside and a more premium feel inside, while the continual software upgrades keep edging Tesla further ahead of its rivals on the tech front.
 With more pricey EVs turning up, it’s looking like decent value, too.

-Tesla is the master of updates.
-Owners frequently find their cars have handy new functionality thanks to free over-the-air software updates, but for the 2021 model year Model 3, the company has gone a bit further with some cosmetic tweaks, too.
+Tesla is the master of the update.
+Owners will frequently find that their car has a handy new functionality thanks to free over-the-air software updates, but for the 2021 model year Model 3, the company has gone a bit further with some cosmetic tweaks, too.

 It’s nearly two years since the Model 3 was named Auto Express Car of the Year, and all the good stuff that still makes it one of our favourite electric cars still stands.
 But for 2021, it’s out with shiny chrome on the outside, and in with cool satin black trim.